SoftwareAG/c8y-docs/content/predictive-analytics/anomaly-detection-bundle/anomaly-detection-using-iphone.md

 In contrast to supervised classification models, no labeled training data is required for anomaly detection models.
 The training happens with the regular data, and any unseen behavior will later be detected as anomalous.
 The data can be collected by carrying around the registered device over a few days without any anomalous behavior.
 All data can then be accessed via the Cumulocity REST interface and be transformed into the training data format.

-Note that for demo purposes, the data is fetched via REST and directly transformed into the training data set.
+Note, that for demo purposes the data is fetched via REST and directly transformed into the training data set.
 More complex pre-processing might require the use of an offline data store.
 The format of the JSON data might have changed in the meantime, or some sensors might not be available for some phone types, so check the exact format by viewing a current sample.

 The following code block contains the data format of the JSON schema that was assumed for this demo.